Bhumi9697/HumanResourcesBackEndServer/backend/README.md

 # Running offline
 To run dynamodb and graphql on your local machine:
 <pre><code>
-sls offline start
+yarn start
 </code></pre>

-Now you can access the graphql endpoint at localhost:3000/graphql
+Now you can access the graphql endpoint at http://localhost:3000/graphql

-# Running online
-Configure your aws credentials with aws-cli (do not commit/add to github!!!) then run:
-<pre><code>
-sls deploy
-</code></pre>

 # Project Structure
 <pre>